Deconversion

 1. 1.

-They have stored customer data in proprietary formats that cost six figures to extract — not because open formats were technically inferior, but because extraction cost is switching cost.
+They have stored customer data in proprietary formats that cost six figures to extract, not because open formats were technically inferior, but because making data hard to move protects their inflated margins.

 2. 2.

-They have raised prices by 6% with 90 days notice on contracts that required 18 months and seven figures to implement.
+They have regularly raised prices by 6–12% with 90 days notice on software that needs 18 months to migrate away from.

 3. 3.

-They have built an ecosystem of 3,800 consulting partners whose revenue, per IDC at $6.19 in services for every $1 of license revenue, depends entirely on customer dependency.
+They have built an ecosystem of thousands of consulting partners whose revenue, per IDC at $6.19 in services for every $1 of license revenue, depends entirely on customer dependency.

 4. 4.